UniBee-Billing/unibee-go-client/docs/MerchantSubscriptionUpdateSubmitPost200ResponseData.md

 ### GetSubscriptionPendingUpdate

-`func (o *MerchantSubscriptionUpdateSubmitPost200ResponseData) GetSubscriptionPendingUpdate() UnibeeApiBeanSubscriptionPendingUpdateDetail`
+`func (o *MerchantSubscriptionUpdateSubmitPost200ResponseData) GetSubscriptionPendingUpdate() UnibeeApiBeanDetailSubscriptionPendingUpdateDetail`

 GetSubscriptionPendingUpdate returns the SubscriptionPendingUpdate field if non-nil, zero value otherwise.

 ### GetSubscriptionPendingUpdateOk

-`func (o *MerchantSubscriptionUpdateSubmitPost200ResponseData) GetSubscriptionPendingUpdateOk() (*UnibeeApiBeanSubscriptionPendingUpdateDetail, bool)`
+`func (o *MerchantSubscriptionUpdateSubmitPost200ResponseData) GetSubscriptionPendingUpdateOk() (*UnibeeApiBeanDetailSubscriptionPendingUpdateDetail, bool)`

 GetSubscriptionPendingUpdateOk returns a tuple with the SubscriptionPendingUpdate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetSubscriptionPendingUpdate

-`func (o *MerchantSubscriptionUpdateSubmitPost200ResponseData) SetSubscriptionPendingUpdate(v UnibeeApiBeanSubscriptionPendingUpdateDetail)`
+`func (o *MerchantSubscriptionUpdateSubmitPost200ResponseData) SetSubscriptionPendingUpdate(v UnibeeApiBeanDetailSubscriptionPendingUpdateDetail)`

 SetSubscriptionPendingUpdate sets SubscriptionPendingUpdate field to given value.